-The design of EPV-COVID-19 incorporates several important safety factors that will facilitate Emergency Use Authorization Approval.
+The design of EPV-COVID-19 incorporates several important safety factors.

 - Peptides.
 Peptide drugs and vaccines are well known, and they are safe.
 Peptides made synthetically, under “GMP”.
 Many peptide drugs are in the clinic, and EpiVax uses tools that the FDA knows to improve peptide drug safety.
 Those tools will be applied to this vaccine.